CHOWbin/EFAnimationMenu/README.md

 * If you have a feature request, open an issue.
 * If you want to contribute, submit a pull request.

+# Installation

+*CocoaPods

+*Install CocoaPods if not already available:
+*pod 'EFAnimationMenu', '~> 0.0.1'
+*Install into your Xcode project:
+*pod install

 # Usage
 ```javascript
 - (void)viewDidLoad {